hnamaizawa/Document-Processing-Code-Samples/README.md

 `請求書_1-0.PNG` is included as test data.
 You will need to adjust the order of the items in Items using the logic [here](https://github.com/hnamaizawa/Document-Processing-Code-Samples/blob/master/Samples/SampleActivities/Basic/DataExtraction/AzureLayout.cs#L132-L140) according to the detail data of the form you actually want to read.
 (The implementation is to map the items defined in Items according to the order of the columns of the table data in the Azure Layout API results.)

+For example, the columns of detail data in `請求書_1-0.PNG` are in the order Product Name (Description), Unit Price (UnitPrice), Quantity (Quantity), and Amount (Amount), and the columns in the Items above are defined in the same order.

-In addition, when calling AzureLayout.cs, if the data read by DU OCR is handed over in advance, the Layout API results (column fields) and DU OCR results (standard fields) are merged.
+In addition, when calling AzureLayout.cs, if the data read by DU Extrator is handed over in advance, the Layout API results (column fields) and DU Extractor results (standard fields) are merged.